- Your responsibilities as an applicant

 Selection into courses by application to UAC is based on merit.
-It is the responsibility of an applicant to ensure that she or he complies with all instructions when submitting a UAC application.
+It is the responsibility of applicants to ensure that they comply with all instructions when submitting a UAC application.
 The responsibilities of applicants are set out above.

 An application must be complete and correct and all attempts at academic study must be disclosed.
 Applicants must accept the conditions set out in the declaration and authority when they apply.

 UAC will review, and may take action against, anyone who submits an application that contains information that UAC or a participating institution determines to be untrue or incomplete.
 That application may also be cancelled.